Peabody Veterans Memorial High School: Peabody Youth Advisory Council

 The council advocates for easier access to health services.
 The group makes an annual trip to the Massachusetts State House in Boston, to speak with state politicians to increase the number of school health centers in the state and country.
 Students in the Youth Advisory Council represent Peabody at the School-based Health Conference, where students work with peers from across the country to promote healthier lifestyles and choices while also increasing awareness for many public health issues.

 Extracurricular activities

 Theater program

 The theater program, Stage One, was founded in 1970 by Father Frank Toste, a Catholic priest and member of the Congregation of Holy Cross.
-Stage One has placed in the top three at the Massachusetts High School Theater Festival, run annually by the Massachusetts Educational Theater Guild five times: Equus in 1983, La Bête in 1997, Alchemy of Desire / Dead Man's Blues in 2012, Eurydice in 2015, and The Long Christmas Ride Home in 2016.
+Stage One has placed in the top three at the Massachusetts High School Theater Festival, run annually by the Massachusetts Educational Theater Guild seven times: Equus in 1983, La Bête in 1997, Alchemy of Desire / Dead Man's Blues in 2012, Eurydice in 2015, The Long Christmas Ride Home in 2016, Yerma in 2023, and The Whale in 2024.
 The company puts on three shows a year: a fall show, a Festival home show which competes at the High School Theater Festival, and a spring musical.